|

 Battle Scars Founder & CEO - Jenny Groves

 I started self-harming as a teenager and spent 25 years unaware there were others who also self-harmed, thinking I was the only one.
-I founded Battle Scars in 2016 when looking for support for myself and discovering a huge gap in services and support for people who self-harm.
-I have had a varied work career (amongst others, guitar maker and shaman) all of it bringing me here.
-As the CEO, I am spearheading Battle Scars as well as running services, delivering workshops and all self-harm training to professionals, networking and being the voice of Battle Scars and people who self-harm.
-I am now very open about my own self-harm and encourage our staff and volunteers to be the same so we can break down the stigma. |
+In 2016, after hiding my self-harm for 30 years and while searching for support for myself, I discovered a huge gap in services for people who self-harm which drove me to create Battle Scars.
+My career path has been varied (including guitar making) and I am also a practising shaman — all of which has shaped who I am today.
+As CEO, I lead Battle Scars, run services, deliver workshops, provide self-harm training to professionals, network, and act as the voice for our charity and for those who self-harm.
+I am now very open about my own self-harm and encourage our staff and volunteers to be the same so we can break down the stigma and build a community of acceptance. |

 "It’s reassuring that staff actually know and care about what they do.
 That really makes all the difference" |

-If you'd like to partner with us, please contact us or ask for an intro session for your organisation.
-We are also keen to work with radio and TV producers, reporters, bloggers and researchers. |
+Although we remain a small organisation, we are considered experts in our field.
+Our partnerships are built on honesty, openness, and transparency.
+If you’d like to collaborate with us, get in touch or request an introductory session for your organisation.
+We also welcome opportunities to work with radio and TV producers, reporters, bloggers, and researchers. |